 - This command enables you to connect to a Report-IV report from a script and to display or print the report. - After the report completes, execution resumes with the following Script-IV command. - The report is controlled by the values specified in the REPORT\$[ALL] string array.
 If the array does not exist, Script-IV will automatically build the array.
 If the array exists, Script-IV will use the values in the array to control processing. - The arrays used by the CONNECT QUERY and CONNECT REPORT commands have the same structure.
-The script compiler uses the report-name\$ parameter as the report name value, which is assigned to REPORT\$[1]. - The REPORT\$[ALL] string array is described below:
+The script compiler uses the report-name\$ parameter as the report name value, which is assigned to REPORT\$[1].

-REPORT\$[ALL] Passed to report class from a script's CONNECT REPORT command.
+REPORT\$[ALL] Pass Passed to report class from a script's CONNECT REPORT command.

 [0] Return status:

 "."
-On output, specifies normal report completion.
+On output, spec rifies normal report completion.

-[1] the complete lib string that conta to the following name.
-This can be a two-character library name, orary and report name, or a comma-separated ains the report name and entries that correspond garray entries.
-If the complete report name is try is placed in this array for a "From report" RT\$[2].
+[1] 1] Report library name.
+This can be a two-character library name, the complete library and report name, or a comma-separated string that contains the report name and entries that correspond to the following array entries.
+If the complete report name is provided, no entry is placed in this array for a "From report" value in REPORT\$[2].

 [2] From report.

 [3] To report.
-Mask for report range.
-Sort number.

-[4]
+[4] Mask for report range.

-[5]
+[5] Sort number.

 [6] Report device:

 null Ask hardcopy question.

 "Y" Select printer prompt.